MundiaNderi/api-documentation/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
 3. Run the application with `npm start`.
+4. Run headless/on the terminal only Cypress tests with `npx cypress run --component`
+5. Run Cypress tests in Cypress with `npx cypress open`

 ## API Documentation